deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *MARJORIE*
 >
-> It's the battery of my phone.
+> It's the battery from my phone.

 ##### `cover`